fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The path to copy contents to, defaults to the name of the source ref.</p>
+<p>ToPath specifies the path to copy contents to, defaults to the name of
+the GitRepositoryRef.</p>
 </td>
 </tr>
 </tbody>